ucf-sttc/navsim/README.md

   `docker compose run --rm navsim-test`

-  `docker compose run --rm navsim-test navsim --help`
+  `docker compose run --rm navsim navsim --help`

+  In the following test command replace `ARORA3/ARORA.x86_64` with the path to your unity binary that you mapped in `x-data: &data section` of docker-compose in above instructions.
+In our case it is the foldername and binary after `$HOME/unity-envs` that we mapped in `x-data: &data` section of docker-compose earlier: `ARORA/ARORA.x86_64`.

+  `docker compose run --rm navsim navsim --plan --env arora-v0 --show_visual --env_path /unity-envs/ARORA3/ARORA.x86_64`

 ## Run the experiments (inside container)

   Run the following command: (remove `-d` after `run` to run it in foreground):

   `docker compose run -d --rm navsim <navsim command>`

+  [`<navsim command>`](#the-navsim-command-examples) is described in the section below.

-# Use navsim in the host (without container)
+# Run navsim in the host (without container)

 ## Install pre-requisites for using in the host (without container)